mattkinnersley/techwaffle/content/websockets-vs-graphql-subscriptions.md

 ## What are WebSockets?

 WebSockets are a protocol that allows for bi-directional communication.
-This means your API not only receives and responds to requests, but also update a client when data changes in realtime.
+This means your API not only receives and responds to requests, but also updates a client when data changes in realtime.

 ## What are GraphQL Subscriptions?